jingedawang/AIConsciousnessWatch/Report-en.md

 ## 7. Interpretation of Above Conclusions and Error Analysis

-We must admit that the quantitative assessment based on the above framework is very rough, containing substantial subjective judgment, and the framework itself has flaws.
+We must admit that the quantitative assessment based on the above framework is quite rough, contains substantial subjective judgment, and that the framework itself has flaws.
 We analyze errors possibly introduced in the assessment process from the following perspectives.

 * Framework Perspective
-  * Dividing AI consciousness into philosophical, computational neuroscience, and psychology levels is itself questionable.
+  * Dividing AI consciousness into philosophical, neuroscience, and psychology levels is itself questionable.
 This is a voting-style assessment method, not scientific, rigorous proof of AI consciousness.
   * Many scholars believe consciousness science hasn't reached maturity, and making judgments about individual consciousness (whether animal or AI) based on any existing theory is inappropriate.
 This view denies the significance of this framework.
 But due to the urgent AI safety situation, we need to break through limitations and put AI consciousness research on the agenda.
 This paper repeatedly emphasizes research limitations to remind readers to think about essential difficulties in the AI consciousness field while avoiding negative effects of this paper.
   * Although this meta-analysis method is widely applied in various fields, this research doesn't adopt mature meta-analysis theory.
 On one hand, due to the author's limited level, improper application might be counterproductive and increase readers' understanding burden.
 On the other hand, AI consciousness research results are few and varied, making it difficult to normalize these conclusions to the same evaluation indicator, so we still adopt substantial manual assessment.
   * The indicators listed in the framework are basically consciousness-related concepts recognized by mainstream scholars, but the degree of association between each indicator and consciousness is debated.
 Therefore, the weights of each level and indicator are the author's personal subjective evaluation, without universal meaning.
 I will open feedback channels for these indicators and weights on the website to absorb other researchers' opinions.